 Risks of overloading a skip:

 It is illegal to overfill a skip, so the company you have hired it from will not accept an overloaded skip.
-They must follow the regulations, otherwise they run the risk of being fined for breaking the law.
+They must follow the regulations, otherwise, they run the risk of being fined for breaking the law.
 Also, if the overloaded skip causes harm to anyone, or you are discovered another way, the council could fine you as well.

 An overloaded skip is an eyesore, especially if you are loading more than just branches or broken timber pieces.
 Your neighbours will not only have to deal with an unsightly, overflowing skip on their street, but they will also be able to see everything you’ve put in it.

-Tips for properly loading a skip:
+How to properly load a skip:

 Know the limit: